teresa-chow/42-hackathon-sogrape/README.md

 2. Start Apache and MySQL in XAMPP

-   - Launch XAMPP Control Panel;
+   - Launch XAMPP Control Panel
-   - Click <kbd>Start</kbd> next to Apache and MySQL.
+   - Click <kbd>Start</kbd> next to Apache and MySQL

 3. Configure your project

-   - Copy your project files to the XAMPP web server directory (usually `C:\xampp\htdocs\hack_dashboard` on Windows);
+   - Copy your project files to the XAMPP web server directory (usually `C:\xampp\htdocs\hack_dashboard` on Windows)
-   - Edit your project configuration files if necessary.
+   - Edit your project configuration files if necessary

 4. Install Python and required packages

    - Download and install [Python](https://www.python.org/downloads/);
-   - Open the Windows command prompt;
+   - Open the Windows command prompt
-   - Navigate to your project directory;
+   - Navigate to your project directory
    - Install the required packages using pip

       ```bash